Nek5000/nekRS/README.md

 Our project is hosted on [GitHub](https://github.com/Nek5000/nekRS) and everbody is welcome to become a part of it.
 If you are planning a large contribution, we encourage you to discuss the concept here on GitHub and interact with us frequently to ensure that your effort is well-directed.

 ## Troubleshooting
-If you run into problems compiling, installing, or running nekRS, please send a message to the User's Group [mailing list](https://groups.google.com/forum/#!forum/nekRS).
-Please [sign up](https://groups.google.com/forum/#!forum/nekRS/join) to post your questions, concerns or suggestions.
+If you run into problems compiling, installing, or running nekRS, please visit our [community platform](https://github.com/Nek5000/nekRS/dicussions) on [GitHub](https://github.com/Nek5000/nekRS).

 ## Reporting Bugs
 nekRS is hosted on GitHub and all bugs are reported and tracked through the [Issues](https://github.com/Nek5000/nekRS/issues) feature on GitHub.
 If you are having trouble installing the code or getting your model to run properly, you should first send a message to the User's Group [mailing list](https://groups.google.com/forum/#!forum/nekRS).